-There are five departments that make up the Health, Wellness, and Education Program; the Community Health Representative’s (CHR), Diabetes Prevention (SDPI), Wellness Center, Education, and Tewa Language.
+There are eight programs that make up the Health, Wellness, and Education Department: The Community Health Representative’s (CHR), Diabetes Prevention (SDPI), Wellness Center, Education, Tewa Language, Early Childhood, Library, and Youth.

 The Community Health Representative (CHR); consist of five objectives.